barryleonard/barryleonard.github.io/_posts/2018-03-28-case-of-the-unexplained-rubocop.md

 ![placeholder](/assets/images/2018-03-28-cache.png "RuboCop Cache")

-Once I had deleted the cache, re-launched PowerShell and ran RuboCop.
-It took about 15 seconds to complete which is the time I would expect this operation to take.
+Once I had deleted the cache, re-launched PowerShell and ran RuboCop it took about 15 seconds to complete which is the time I would expect this operation to take.
 I also found that Visual Studio Code was much quicker after deleting the RuboCop cache.

 ### Conclusion